Skip to main content

 ENV UV_PYTHON_INSTALL_DIR=/app/.uv-python

-chown -R app:app /app at the end of the build covers the relocated interpreter.
-The venv shebang now points at /app/.uv-python/..., which the non-root app user can exec.
+A chown -R app:app /app at the end of the build sweeps up the relocated interpreter too.
+The venv shebang now points at /app/.uv-python/..., which the non-root app user can actually exec.

-This applies to anyone running uv-managed Python under a non-root user.
-The failure mode is loud (Permission denied at container start), but the cause is not in any error message; it is in the default install location.
+This bites anyone running uv-managed Python under a non-root user.
+The failure is loud (Permission denied the moment the container starts), but the cause isn't in any error message; it's in the default install location.

 Playwright's version-locked browser paths

-Playwright pre-installs browsers at version-specific paths. /ms-playwright/chromium_headless_shell-1208/ for Playwright 1.48. /ms-playwright/chromium_headless_shell-1172/ for a different version.
-The Playwright pypi package refuses to launch a browser at an unexpected path, because the protocol between the pypi client and the browser changes across versions.
+Playwright pre-installs browsers at version-specific paths: /ms-playwright/chromium_headless_shell-1208/ for Playwright 1.48, /ms-playwright/chromium_headless_shell-1172/ for a different version.
+The Playwright pypi package flat-out refuses to launch a browser at an unexpected path, because the protocol between the pypi client and the browser shifts from version to version.

 The fix is to lock both in a single commit: